Thewbi/cpp_compiler/src/test/resources/TACKY/arrays_in_tacky.md

 # Memory Layout for Local Variabels (No Dynamic Memory Allocation)

-The TACKY grammar itself does not contain any elements, to describe the size of an array variable, i.e. how many elements the array has.
+The TACKY grammar itself does not contain any elements to describe the size of an array variable, i.e. how many elements the array has.
 This information is not available to modules using the TACKY intermediate language AST or a TACKY interpreter.

 This means that the memory layout has to be created by another module besides TACKY!
 Some other module has to read in all variables including information about their types and array sizes and needs to create a memory layout for all the variables.

 This module is called the memory layout module.
 The task of the memory layout module is it to design stack frames for functions.
 The overall idea is that whenever a function (including the main entry point, main()) is called, a stack frame is created and placed on the stack.

 The stack is nothing but a part of the data memory.
 The only thing that makes the stack special is that a stack pointer is maintained by the programming language runtime to point to the stack in memory.
 The stack frame has to contain memory for all local variables used in the function.
 The memory layout module will design stack frames but not yet assign memory addresses to the variables.
 Assigning real memory addresses can only be done at runtime.

 Dynamically allocated memory is performed on a heap datastructure that lives in memory but is not part of the stack.
 This discussion only deals with local variables that are not created using dynamic memory allocation.